stoplightio/docs/articles/hubs/oauth.md

 ## What

 OAuth provides a level of security to your documentation to restrict access to it.
 If your API is protected by OAuth, you will need to enable it for Try It Out.
-Enabling OAuth for Try It Out in Hubs can be accomplished through two different methods: via Modeling or directly into the Hubs code.
+Enabling OAuth for Try It Out can be accomplished through two different methods: via Modeling or directly into the Hubs code.

 > Stoplight supports OAuth 1.0 and 2.0